Music Plan

 This is about opportunities for pupils to sing and play music, outside of lesson time, including choirs, ensembles and bands, and how pupils can make progress in music beyond the core curriculum.

 At Westlands Community Primary School, pupils are offered lessons to learn the following instruments: piano/keyboard, drums, violin and guitar.
 This is mainly on a one-to-one basis, but small group tuition can be requested.
 Pupils in Key Stage 2 can join the school choir as part of our after-school club provision.
 Pupils who are partaking in a music lesson can loan instruments to support their practise of this.
 Opportunities are planned for children who play instruments to perform in assembly.
 Musical activities are also planned in to ‘Spread the Happiness’ sessions where children focus on wellbeing.
+For music lessons, parents are charged for the sessions, but the school can support with these payments if pupils are in receipt of pupil premium or are vulnerable.
+For pupils joining the school choir, there is no charge for pupils attending the choir, however they have the opportunity to attend the Young Voices event at the O2.
+As part of this, there is a cost for attending the event and tickets for parents.
+The school provides support with these payments for pupils in receipt of pupil premium.
+The school is in a partnership with Essex Music Services which provide specialist tuition and instrument loan.
+The music lead attends sessions run by SPARK! which provide further training and networking opportunities that have been accessed by the school. |

 Part C: Musical experiences